pookleblinky/apocalyptic-vignettes/pbta/playermoves.md

   someone of something, or try to convince them that your genre-savvy plan is safer.
 - Freak em out, Hot.
 When you intimidate another person.

+   On result:
+     - 10+: They do what you want
+     - 7-9: They do what you want, but at a cost (or partially)
+     - 6-: GM makes a move

 - Figure em out, Cool.
 When you try to assess another person.

    On result: